xanmanning/vagrant-kubernetes-cluster/README.md

 will need to modify the service account in `wekan.yaml`.

 To watch the deployment, run: `kubectl get pods -w -o wide`

-**Note**: A number of Persistent Volume Claims (PVCs) will crash and relaunch, I'm fairly new to OpenEBS but this seems to be OK as the volumes will eventually sort themselves out.

 #### 4. Test the application